John Williams (Tennessee politician): Later life

 After losing his U.S. Senate seat, Williams ran for Knox County's state senate seat in 1825, but lost to James Anderson by a vote of 982 to 931.
 President John Quincy Adams pondered appointing Williams Secretary of War, but was dissuaded by Henry Clay, who thought the appointment should go to someone from New York.
 Adams eventually appointed Williams chargé d'affaires to the Central American Federation, and Williams thus spent most of 1826 at this post in Guatemala.

 In 1827, Williams again ran for Knox County's state senate seat.
 In spite of staunch opposition from Jackson's allies (including Williams' brother-in-law, Hugh Lawson White, who referred to Williams as a "mean politician who can get no man to lye upon him"), Williams won the election, 1,585 to 1,216.
 During his term, he introduced a bill calling for the construction of a turnpike connecting Anderson County and Kentucky, a bill providing relief for female debtors, and legislation seeking greater oversight of the Bank of Tennessee.
 He retired from the state senate in 1829.
+Williams thought that the plan for Removal of the Cherokees from Georgia was a disgrace and wrote, "If our land should be visited with War, Pestilence & Famine it will be nothing more than a just dispensation of Providence for our national crimes," and suggested "that another treaty be made and that an additional sum be paid to the Cherokees, the money to be invested half in the Georgia railroad and half in the Charleston.
+Such procedure, he believed, would pacify them, and they would then go west in good humor."

 Williams spent his later years practicing law and advocating railroad construction.
 He rejected several invitations to run for Congress, stating he had no desire to go to Washington and serve at the "bow of the emperor," in reference to then-President Jackson.
 Williams died on August 10, 1837, and was interred in the First Presbyterian Church Cemetery in Knoxville.